Unix security

 Unix security refers to the means of securing a Unix or Unix-like operating system.
-A secure environment is achieved not only by the design concepts of these operating systems, but also through vigilant user and administrative practices.

 Design concepts

 Permissions

 A core security feature in these systems is the file system permissions.
 All files in a typical Unix filesystem have permissions set enabling different access to a file.

-Permissions on a file are commonly set using the chmod command and seen through the ls command.
-For example:
+Unix permissions permit different users access to a file with different privilege (e.g., reading, writing, execution).
+Like users, different user groups have different permissions on a file.